-Wright designed and built his house when he was only 22, in 1889, on the strength of a $5,000 loan from his then-employer and mentor, seminal Chicago architect Louis Sullivan.
-A visit here provides a unique look into the architect's developing ideas.
-This is where Wright's nascent architectural philosophy first bloomed; he designed the house not only to hold his rapidly growing family but also to showcase his then-revolutionary notions.
-The home combines elements of the 19th-century Shingle style with subtle innovations that stamp its originality.
-Over the next 20 years Wright expanded his business as well as his modest cottage, establishing his own practice in 1893 and adding a studio to the house in 1898.
-In 1909 Wright spread his innovative designs across the United States and abroad (at this time he also left his wife and six children for the wife of a client).
+Wright designed and built his first home in 1889, on the strength of a $5,000 loan from his then employer and mentor, seminal Chicago architect Louis Sullivan.
+Only 22 at the time, he would continually remodel the modest dwelling over the next two decades, so a visit here provides a unique look into the architect's developing ideas.
+This is where Wright's nascent architectural philosophy first bloomed; the house was intended not only to hold his rapidly growing family but also to showcase his then revolutionary notions.
+It combines elements of the 19th-century Shingle style with subtle innovations that stamp its originality.

+Wright established his own practice in 1893 and added a studio to the house in 1898.
+In 1909 he spread his innovative designs across the United States and abroad (at this time he also left his wife and six children for the wife of a client).
 He sold his home and studio in 1925; they were subsequently turned into apartments that eventually fell into disrepair.

 In 1974 a group of local citizens calling itself the Frank Lloyd Wright Home and Studio Foundation, together with the National Trust for Historic Preservation, embarked on a 13-year restoration that returned the building to its 1909 appearance.